gnecula/bond/docs/example_heat.rst

 .. _examples:

-Part 3: An Example of Bond Usage
+Part 3: A Larger Example of Bond Usage
 -------------------------------------------

 We discuss here how you could use Bond to test a hypothetical example of a